 Many of us sometimes feel held back at work.
-Unable to get the rating we want in our annual reviews.
+Unable to get the performance rating we want in our annual reviews.
 Maybe even passed over for a promotion.
-Part of this could be that what we’ve been taught by HR on how to write our performance review comments and phrases, is wrong.
+Part of this could be that what we’ve been taught by HR on how to write a performance review self-assessment, is wrong.
 The cliched comments we’ve been fed could be hurting us.
 They might make our job performance look good, but rarely outstanding.

 Be adventurous this year and try a different approach to your performance review comments and phrases.
-Use some proven persuasion steps and findings from the field of social psychology.
+Use some proven persuasion techniques and findings from the field of social psychology.
 Get your manager and HR to take notice of you.
-And to favor your performance appraisal over your peers.
+And to favor your annual contributions over your peers.

 Table of Contents

-- How To Write An Effective Annual Performance Review
+- How To Write An Effective Performance Review And Self Assessment

-- Pre-Suasion Or The Frontloading of Attention In A Performance Appraisal
+- Pre-Suasion Or The Frontloading of Attention When You Write Your Performance Appraisal

 - Create The Right Emotion In The Opening Statement Of Your Performance Review